A history of the idea

 Nevertheless, in the Origin of Species (1859), Darwin makes no mention of ape to human evolution.
 His only allusion to the topic was a comment, in regard to his theory, that "Light will be shed on the origin of man, and his history."

 Darwin's friend and advocate Thomas Henry Huxley (1825-1895) was far bolder on this topic than was Darwin himself.
 In his 1863 book Evidence as to Man's Place in Nature, Huxley summarized the many anatomical traits shared by humans and apes and asserted that such evidence supported the hypothesis that humans and apes had evolved from a recent common ancestor.
 It was the first book devoted expressly to the topic of human evolution.

 Darwin published nothing on the topic until 1871, when his own book The Descent of Man appeared, twelve years after publication of the Origin.
 The Descent of Man is often supposed, erroneously, to have appeared at a time when the evolution of apes and humans from a common ancestor had not as yet been discussed.
 In fact, however, it was merely Darwin's attempt to weigh in on a topic that had long been broached.

 In the years since Darwin and Huxley, a wide variety of fossil forms ("hominids") have, of course, come to light, which are now widely taken as evidence that ape to human evolution actually did occur.
 But is it possible that we are not from the apes alone?
-A theory explained elsewhere on this website proposes that we may be the descendants of a cross between apes and non-primates.
+An alternative theory of human origins, explained elsewhere on this website, proposes that we may be the descendants of a cross between apes and non-primates.